-To vote by mail, mark, sign and date your proxy card and return it in the enclosed
+To vote by mail, mark, sign and date your proxy card and return it in the enclosed postage-paid envelope.

 Your Internet or telephone vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.